What kind of help is available?

-The General Advice Line will provide you with information and advice.
-If you are eligible for other services, the General Advice Line will let you know.
+The Legal Assistance Line will provide you with information.
+If you are eligible for an SSRV clinic, the Legal Assistance Line will help you make a booking.

-Calling the General Advice Line is the first step to getting further legal help, including getting someone to assist you with an appeal.
+Calling the Legal Assistance Line is the first step to getting further legal help, including getting someone to assist you with an appeal.

-If you are a support worker assisting a client with a DSP issue, you can contact SSRV using the Worker Help Line.
-The Worker Help Line is available on 0429 450 346.
+If you are a support worker or health professional assisting a client with a DSP issue, you can contact SSRV using the Worker Help Line.
+The Worker Help Line is available on 03 9481 0655.

-The Worker Help Line will provide you with information and advice about your client’s situation.
+The Worker Help Line will provide you with information about your client’s situation.
 If your client is eligible for other services, the Worker Help Line will let you know.

 If you would like to make a referral, please let the Worker Help Line know at the start of the call.